gotmax23/feedbin-docker/README.md

 * Fill in email server details for automated Feedbin Emails.
 I have my own email server, but if you don't, there are several options to obtain an email address with SMTP access.

 ### 3. Copy docker-compose and Caddyfile examples to proper locations
 * Copy `docker-compose.yml.example` to `docker-compose.yml`.
 If you want to disable a service this is the place.
+Also run `mkdir volumes` to create the folder where the Docker volumes are mapped to by default.
 * Copy `caddy/example.Caddyfile` to `caddy/Caddyfile` and update the domains.

 ### 4. Database Setup